import numpy

 if result_integral_type != "cell":

-raise AssertionError("Only cell-cell interpolation supported")
+raise AssertionError("Only cell-cell interpolation supported.")

 indices_active = composed_map.indices_active_with_halo